flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 to convey the surreal nature of the composition.

-These drawings apparently were the images in which some writers saw spaceships and alien crafts from other planets.
 The drawing at the top of the above image (from Aouanrhet) is known as "The Swimming Woman with Breasts on her Back (127x85 cm); Post Bovidian Period.
 According to Henri Lhote, "This painting was discovered under a beehive rock and in a shelter too small ever to have served as a dwelling.
 The scene is a complex one.
 Above, is a woman stretched out and towing a man whose limbs are doubled up.
 Below, to the left, a figure, with outstretched arms, is emerging from a curious ovoid object " (Frescoes, p.
 221).

 Garamantian chariots